The Bible is a vast library of divine wisdom. But we will teach you how to read the Bible for all its worth here.

 How to Start to Read the Bible for Beginners

 Do not delay if you really wanted to start with your walk with God.
-Here are some ways how to start reading the Bible especially for beginners.
+Here are some ways how to start reading the Bible, especially for beginners.

 Create a space for God

 God is always watching us.
-He is waiting for us to commune, to connect with Him, and listen to His message (Matthew 11:28-30).
+He is waiting for us to commune, connect with Him, and listen to His message (Matthew 11:28-30).

 God wants us to create a space for Him.
-We need to open our hearts, our minds, and our lives for His presence.
+We need to open our hearts, our minds, and our lives to His presence.
 We need to humble ourselves and return to God, our Creator, and our Home.